nigelfiler/Axiom-ipcamera/README.md

 ## 🌐 **Camera IP Address Configuration**

 ### **Static IP (Recommended for Stability)**
-Although Axiom has **DHCP**,and will provide a dynamic IP to the camera, using a **static IP** prevents delays with the image appearing and improves the reliabilty.
+Although Axiom has **DHCP**, and will provide a dynamic IP to the camera, using a **static IP** prevents delays with the image appearing and improves the reliabilty.

 #### **Manual IP Settings:**
 | Setting          | Value          |